thu-coai/cotk/docs/source/notes/FAQ.rst

 ==============================

-Why my codes seem running from beginning after calling metric.close ?
+On windows, why my codes seem running from beginning after calling metric.close ?
 ----------------------------------------------------------------------------------

 **TL;DR: Use if __name__ == "__main__" at your start point of program.**